fffaraz/awesome-cpp/README.md

 * [openFrameworks](http://www.openframeworks.cc/) - An open source C++ toolkit for creative coding.
 [MIT]
 * [Qt](http://qt-project.org/) - A cross-platform application and UI framework.
 [LGPL]
 * [Reason](http://code.google.com/p/reason/) - A cross platform framework designed to bring the ease of use of Java, .Net, or Python to developers who require the performance and strength of C++.
 [GPLv2]
+* [root](http://root.cern.ch) - The ROOT system provides a set of OO frameworks with all the functionality needed to handle and analyze large amounts of data in a very efficient way.
+Used at [CERN](http://cern.ch).
+[LGPL]
 * [STXXL](http://stxxl.sourceforge.net/) - Standard Template Library for Extra Large Data Sets.
 [Boost]
 * [Ultimate++](http://www.ultimatepp.org/) - A C++ cross-platform rapid application development framework.
 [BSD]
 * [Windows Template Library](http://sourceforge.net/projects/wtl/) - A C++ library for developing Windows applications and UI components.
 [Public]